The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding: Evaluation

 \section{Evaluation}

-We now evaluate~\Sys~against state-of-the-art baselines, first, on two ragged variants of the gemm (general matrix multiplication) operation in~\S\ref{sec:vtrmm_eval} and then on an encoder layer of the transformer model (Fig.~\ref{fig:fusion_graph}) in~\S\ref{sec:layer_eval}.
+We evaluate~\Sys~against state-of-the-art baselines, first, on two ragged variants of the gemm (general matrix multiplication) operation in~\S\ref{sec:vtrmm_eval} and then on an encoder layer of the transformer model (Fig.~\ref{fig:fusion_graph}) in~\S\ref{sec:layer_eval}.
 Our experimental environment is described in Table~\ref{table:exp_env}.
-Below, we refer to the three platforms listed in the table as Nvidia GPU, Intel CPU and ARM CPU.
+Below, we refer to the four platforms listed in the table as Nvidia GPU, Intel CPU, 8-core ARM CPU and 64-core ARM CPU.
 Our evaluation is performed with single-precision floating point numbers.